recommend-games/blog/content/posts/sdj_2021_3/index.md

 {{< img src="318977" size="x300" alt="MicroMacro: Crime City" >}}

 As has been discussed many times, possibly the greatest strength is the immediacy of this game.
 Better than no rules required: not even opening the box is required.
 Genius.
 Also, the jury emphasises that the winner should be ambassador for the hobby board gaming. {{% game 318977 %}}MicroMacro{{% /game %}} would definitely broaden many people's perception of what a modern board game can be.
+On top of that, it also made quite the impression amongst the more hardcore gamers, which shows its universal appeal.

 But before we get too excited, there are some important caveats.
 The crime theme might be the most obvious – murder and other quite mature topics might not be everyone's idea of family entertainment.
 The publisher certainly struggles with this: my edition says 8+ years on the box, later editions seem to say 12+.
 They also introduced some form of content warning for the successor, so parents can stay clear of cases that might not be suitable for their offspring.
 Overall, judging by their statements, the jury seems to have little objections to some comic figures being murdered, so this might not be an obstacle to the {{% sdj %}}red meeple{{% /sdj %}} after all.